U.S. charitable giving hit record in 2021 but inflation looms

 "In 2021, many donors returned to their favored causes, with many of the sectors that struggled in 2020 making a recovery in 2021," MacDonald said in a statement.

-The proportion of giving by individuals totaled less than 70 per cent of overall giving for the fourth year in a row in 2021 and the report found that giving from individuals was essentially flat in 2021 when accounting for inflation, up 4.9 per cent to US$327 billion.
-That's still not near the peak of 2017 when individuals donated about US$342 billion when adjusted for inflation.
+The proportion of giving by individuals totaled less than 70% of overall giving for the fourth year in a row in 2021 and the report found that giving from individuals was essentially flat in 2021 when accounting for inflation, up 4.9% to $327 billion.
+That's still not near the peak of 2017 when individuals donated about $342 billion when adjusted for inflation.
 Experts say those totals contradict proponents of the Tax Cuts and Job Acts, which passed in 2017, who claimed the legislation would increase giving.

 "Everyday households are not participating in charitable giving to the extent that they did a decade or two ago," MacDonald said in an interview.
 "And that's concerning.
 That's troubling."